riptano/better-botz-glitchy-fluffy-barnacle/README.md

 # better-botz-gui-at-glitch

-A sample Glitch website built with Node.js using Express and DataStax Apollo.
+A sample reference website built with Node.js using Express powered by [Astra](https://www.datastax.com/cloud/datastax-astra) DBaaS.
+This website has been built using [Glitch](https://glitch.com/) and can be seen in action via the Glitch [better-botz-glitchy-fluffy-barnacle](https://glitch.com/~better-botz-glitchy-fluffy-barnacle).

-To start the app:
+## This will be updated soon, currently slightly out of date:

 First add a `.data` directory and then copy your security bundle file to the path.
 An example of it being setup is shown in the app.js file in the following code snippet.